CiscoDevNet/terraform-provider-fmc/docs/index.md

 The authentication method varies depending on the target type:
 - Self-Hosted FMC: Requires the username and password fields to be configured.
-- Cloud-Delivered FMC: Requires the cdfmc_token to be configured.
+- Cloud-Delivered FMC: Requires the token to be configured.

 The provider automatically determines the target device type based on the attributes provided.